 For example, Liquid Web offers private cloud hosting through VMware Private Cloud hosting solution.
 Its key features include:

-VMware vCenter Server is an integrated management tool that allows the administration of different host servers and virtual machines through a single console application.
+- VMware vCenter Server: Administer different host servers and virtual machines through a single console application.

-vMotion is another critical feature that enables an existing virtual machine to move from one virtual server platform to another while keeping minimum interruption to the virtual machine's processing.
+- vMotion: Move an existing virtual machine from one virtual server platform to another with minor interruptions to the virtual machine's processing.